This topic describes how to use the serverless Spark engine of Data Lake Analytics (DLA) to access Hive clusters in your virtual private cloud (VPC).

 Prerequisites

 • Object Storage Service (OSS) is activated.
-For more information, see Sign up for OSS.
+For more information, see Activate OSS.

 • The vSwitch ID and security group ID that are required for creating a Spark compute node are obtained.
-You can select the IDs of an existing vSwitch and an existing security group.
-You can also create a vSwitch and a security group and use their IDs.
-The vSwitch and security group that you selected must meet the following conditions:
+You can select an existing vSwitch and an existing security group.
+You can also create a vSwitch and a security group.
+The vSwitch and security group that you select must meet the following conditions:

-• The security group that you selected must be in the same VPC as the Hive cluster.
-You can log on to the Elastic Compute Service (ECS) console.
+• The security group must be in the same VPC as the Hive cluster that you want to access.
+To obtain the ID of a security group, go to the Elastic Compute Service (ECS) console.
 In the left-side navigation pane, choose Network & Security > Security Groups.
-On the Security Groups page, enter the VPC ID in the search box to search for the security groups associated with the VPC and select the ID of a security group.
+On the Security Group page, enter the VPC ID in the search box to search for the security groups associated with the VPC and select the ID of a security group.

-• If the Hive cluster is configured with a whitelist for access control, you must add the CIDR block of the vSwitch to the whitelist.
+• If a whitelist is configured for the Hive cluster for access control, you must add the CIDR block of the vSwitch to the whitelist.

 Procedure

-1. If Hive metadata is stored in an independent ApsaraDB RDS database and table data is stored in OSS, you can directly use the following configurations and skip subsequent steps.
+1. If your Hive metadata is stored in an independent ApsaraDB RDS database and table data is stored in OSS, you can use the configurations in the following code and skip subsequent steps.
 Otherwise, proceed with the following steps.

 {